 The secretary shall ensure that the minutes of meetings of the corporation, any written consents approving action taken without a meeting, and any supporting documents pertaining to meetings, minutes, and consents shall be contemporaneously recorded in the corporate records of this corporation.
 "Contemporaneously" in this context means that the minutes, consents, and supporting documents shall be recorded in the records of this corporation by the later of (1) the next meeting of the board, committee, membership, or other body for which the minutes, consents, or supporting documents are being recorded, or (2) thirty (30) days after the date of the meeting or written consent.
 See that all notices are duly given in accordance with the provisions of these bylaws or as required by law.

 The secretary shall be the custodian of the records and of the seal of the corporation and affix the seal, as authorized by law or the provisions of these bylaws, to duly executed documents of the corporation.
-Keep a membership database containing the name and address of each and any member, and, in the case where any membership has been terminated, he or she shall record such fact in the membership book together with the date on which such membership ceased.
+They will maintain a membership database containing the name and address of each and any member, and, in the case where any membership has been terminated, he or she shall record such fact in the membership book together with the date on which such membership ceased.

 The secretary shall exhibit at all reasonable times to any director of the corporation, or to his or her agent or attorney, on request therefore, the bylaws, the membership database, and the minutes of the proceedings of the directors of the corporation.
 In general, perform all duties incident to the office of secretary and such other duties as may be required by law, by the articles of incorporation, or by these bylaws, or which may be assigned to him or her from time to time by the board of directors.